MicrosoftDocs/memdocs/memdocs/intune/apps/app-configuration-managed-home-screen-app.md

 ## Next steps

 - For more information about Android Enterprise dedicated devices, see [Set up Intune enrollment of Android Enterprise dedicated devices](../enrollment/android-kiosk-enroll.md).
+For more information about Android Enterprise fully managed devices, see [Set up enrollment for Android Enterprise fully managed devices](../enrollment/android-fully-managed-enroll.md).